Pakistani diaspora: From Europe

 Since the 1990s, a large number of Pakistanis who settled in Europe have been returning to Pakistan.
 Those born in Europe have also maintained close links to Pakistani culture.
 However, there are instances where children did not learn Urdu while growing up or were not accustomed to Pakistani culture.
 As a result, those returning from Europe experience "culture shocks".
 Returnees from Norway and Denmark are mostly settled around Kharian in Punjab province, whereas those from northern England (Bradford) can be found in Azad Kashmir (mainly Mirpur), Khyber Pakhtunkhwa, and upper Punjab (Jhelum, Chakwal, Attock, and Rawalpindi).

-From America
+From the Americas

 Historically, only a small number of Pakistanis from Canada and the United States have returned to Pakistan.
 While they frequently visit during the summer and winter vacations, permanent settlement was not popular among them until 2001.
 However, since the September 11 attacks and the 2008 financial crisis, many Pakistani Americans and Pakistani Canadians have begun to return.
 The population of returning expatriates from the Americas, who often have excellent credentials, has increased significantly due to new job opportunities in Pakistan.
 Many of these returnees can be found in major cities such as Karachi, Lahore, Rawalpindi, Islamabad, Faisalabad, and Peshawar, as well as in smaller cities and towns like Sialkot.
 Those returning from North America generally find it easier to secure jobs in Pakistan and are involved in a wide range of fields, including healthcare, engineering, law, banking, information technology, mass media, and industry.